Versione italiana

 Color deficiency simulation

-To simulate the color deficiences, I just copied the source code of the gimp (an image manipulation program) module and ported it to javascript.
+To simulate color deficiencies, I just copied the source code of a gimp (an image manipulation program) module and converted it to javascript.

 The gimp version I used is 2.3 and the algorithm is based on an article by Hans Brettel, Francoise Vienot and John Mollon in the Journal of the Optical Society of America V14(10), pg 2647.
-(See http://vischeck.com/ for more info).
-The credits for this algorithm are at the end of the page.
+The acknowledgements for this algorithm are at the end of the page.

-After computing the new colors by this algorithm I calculate c and d for them.
+After obtaining the new colors by this algorithm I calculate their cr value or their c and d values, depending on the chosen version of the WCAG.

-If all 4 values (normal,deuteranope,protanope and tritanope) are good, the script displays OK!.
+If all 4 values (normal, deuteranope, protanope and tritanope) are good, the page shows a checkmark.

 The authors of the gimp module are: